Anti-Money Laundering, Countering the Financing of Terrorism & Sanctions Policy Statement

-Coinhako prohibits conducting business with certain categories of clients, including but not limited to:
+Coinhako prohibits conducting business with certain categories of users (individuals, and entities), including but not limited to:

-- Individuals or entities known or suspected to be a terrorist or a criminal organisation or member of such or listed on sanction lists;
+- Users known or suspected to be a terrorist or a criminal organisation or member of such or listed on sanction lists;

-- Clients operating in prohibited industries listed in 2(a.) above;
+- Users operating in prohibited industries listed in 2(a.) above;

-- Client in which their identity, or beneficial owners cannot be ascertained;
+- Users in which their identity, or beneficial owners cannot be ascertained;

-- Clients who refuse to furnish information or documents to satisfy our level of due diligence; and
+- Users who refuse to furnish information or documents to satisfy our level of due diligence; and

-- Clients where the legitimacy of the business cannot be ascertained.
+- Users in which the legitimacy of its business cannot be ascertained.

 Compliance with our AML Program and internal procedures allows us to maintain a good standing in the jurisdictions in which we transact business.
 Coinhako cooperates to the fullest extent permitted by law with investigations and inquiries from law enforcement and regulatory authorities.